phfa26/ticTacToeGame/readme.md

 Bugs:

-    There are no known bugs at the moment.
+- On extra large screens the background does not cover all the way down to the bottom of the screen.
-    If you find one, or have any sugestion of improvement,
+- If you find one, or have any sugestion of improvement,
     please fell free to contact the developer on
     contact@skullsandbonestictactoe.com .